Making Sense of Social Media for Hoteliers

 Some properties are stunningly beautiful and picturesque, others are modest and unadorned.
 In a visually-driven medium like social media, not every property is going to have that visual ‘wow’ factor to impress potential guests on Facebook and Instagram.

-For properties that don’t rely on their good looks to attract guests, they need to find another way to tell their engage with potential guests on social media.
+For properties that don’t rely on their good looks to attract guests, they need to find another way to tell they're engaged with potential guests on social media.
 Remember, social is about storytelling—it’s about giving people a reason to want to look at your content.
 So maybe you focus on sharing stories of guest experiences at your property.
 Or showcasing upcoming local events that your guests might want to attend.
 Or highlighting how your property can be a part of a guest’s adventures in that destination.

 Distinguish Between Organic and Paid